solana-foundation/developer-content/docs/advanced/actions.md

 - `transaction` - The value must be a base64-encoded
   [serialized transaction](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#serialize).
-  The wallet must base64-decode the transaction and [deserialize it](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#from).
+  The client must base64-decode the transaction and [deserialize it](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#from).

 - `message` - The value must be a UTF-8 string that describes the nature of the transaction included in the response.
-The wallet should display this value to the user.
+The client should display this value to the user.
 For example, this might be the name of an item being purchased, a discount applied to a purchase, or a thank you note.